jeffdinsmore/looping-arrays/README.md

 ## Setup/Installation Requirements

-* Clone this repository.
+* _Clone this repository._
-* In the cloned folder, double click on index or index.html.
+* _In the cloned folder, double click on index or index.html.
 If the file doesn't open, right click on index or index.html and "open with" your browser of choice._

+## Known Bugs

+_No known bugs currently._

 ## Support and contact details

-Any known issues, please reach out to Jeff Dinsmore by email at hello@jeffdinsmore.com.
+_Any known issues, please reach out to Jeff Dinsmore by email at hello@jeffdinsmore.com._

 ## Technologies Used